fwartner/n8n-lexware-office/REPOSITORY_CLEANUP_SUMMARY.md

 ---

-**Repository is now clean and ready for NPM installation on n8n! 🎉**
+**Repository is now clean, restructured, flattened, and ready for NPM installation on n8n! 🎉**